-AActivities for Learning, Inc.
+Activities for Learning, Inc.

-A special thank you to Maren Stenseth Ehley for all her work in the preparation, lesson design, and writing for this book.
-Her input was invaluable.
-Thank you, Maren.
-Also thank you to our students Alexis, Ben, Bonnie, Jaya, Josephine, Maia, Melody, Seth, Wesley, and Ysabella for their help with the second edition development.
+Thank you to Kelsie Burza, Debbie Oberste, Kera Reich, and Rebecca Walsh for their work in the final preparation of this manual.
+A special thank you to students Alexis, Ben, Bonnie, Jaya, Josephine, Maia, Melody, Seth, Wesley, and Ysabella for their help with the second edition development.